 Chad Gates, Managing Director of Pronto Software, was invited to deliver a welcome address at the recent Family Business Conference 2019.
 Here are excerpts from his presentation.

 I’m often asked about the history of Pronto Software.
 It’s one I think is particularly important because who we are as a business is intrinsically tied to our story – and the events that moulded us.
 So let me share with you how we grew from a small business created in Melbourne to the powerhouse we are today.

-In 1978, a company called CMAD, a respected computer hardware business, hired a consultant named Dave Nolan to create software designed to run on CMAD hardware.
+In 1974, a company called CMAD, a respected computer hardware business, hired a contractor – Dave Nolan, owner of Prometheus Software – to write the systems code for a software application designed to run on CMAD hardware.
 The idea was to offer the new software to customers, differentiating CMAD from its competitors who just offered hardware.
-CMAD leaders however did not see immediate results from the plan and jumped to the conclusion that the future of software was limited!
-They made a decision to sell-off the business.
-Dave who was passionate about what he helped create, decided to buy it.
+CMAD leaders however did not see immediate results from the plan – and were also experiencing financial pressure.
+Dave who was passionate about what he helped create, decided to buy the rights to the software and progress its development.
 I think this is particularly important because at our core, we remain innovators with a deep passion for what we build.

 Prometheus Software grew rapidly and we won many customers.
 The profitability of the business drew the attention of a very successful dot-com business called Sausage Software.
 They approached Dave and he decided to sell the business, strongly believing that this was a path for the advancement of Prometheus.
 As we all know however, in the year 2000, the dot-com bubble burst and Sausage Software fell into trouble.
 Another well-known business, SMS Management, managed a reverse takeover of Sausage Software, acquiring Prometheus as part of the deal.
 Their business strategy did not include what Prometheus offered and as a result, they decided to put us up for sale.